jewilmeer/ansible/README.md

 This is a collection of scripts used to install servers I run for personal projects.
 Feel free to use them and make suggests / pull-requests.
 Since all this is for personal projects, it's only recommended to use as inspiration.

 To install ansible stuff:
+note: I've recently added `ansible-vault` files.
+Run vaulted scripts with `--vault-password-file ~/.vault_pass.txt` and place your pass in the given file.
+Example files will be provided

 ### vagrant install: